gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

 #### 4.4 Migrating data from H2 to MySQL

 1. Create an empty database in MySQL.
-Refer the [MySQL docs](../configuring_database/mysql.html ) for information on creating an empty database.
+Refer to the [MySQL docs](../configuring_database/mysql.html ) for information on creating an empty database.

 2. Run the command by providing the right parameters for the required options,